 My therapeutic style is integrative in nature, combining a holistic approach with evidence-based treatments (EBT) that are tailored to the presenting concern, personal history, and individual strengths.
 What is an evidence-based treatment?
 Well, EBT’s refer to treatment that is backed by scientific evidence.
-That is, studies have been conducted and extensive research has been documented on a particular treatment, and it has proven to be successful.

 Cognitive Behavior Therapy

 Cognitive Behavior Therapy (CBT) is an evidence-based practice.
 It is a time-sensitive, structured, present-oriented psychotherapy directed toward solving current problems and teaching clients skills to modify dysfunctional thinking and behavior (Beck Institute).
 When using CBT, I often will incorporate resources or handouts in session, while assigning "homework" to complete in-between sessions.
 Homework is utilized so clients are able to apply the skills learned during session to the outside world.
 Research shows clients who complete homework assignments have significantly better outcomes than clients who do not (Kazantzis, 2000).

 Psychodynamic therapy is also known as insight-oriented therapy.
 This style of therapy focuses on unconscious processes as they are manifested in a person's present behavior.
 Goals of psychodynamic therapy include building a client's self awareness, while helping them understand how unresolved conflicts from the past may be influencing them in the present.
 Techniques include exploration of experiences and past memories, processing or externalizing thoughts/feelings, defining meaning, focusing on relationship patterns, and learning about how our attachment to caregivers often shape behaviors in present day.
 I often tell clients this style of therapy looks to "peel back the onion layers."

 somatic therapy & Mind-body therapy